 When you graduate, you will be extremely well prepared to pursue a career in counselling – employed or self-employed – enjoying our strong industry reputation and linkage.

 The Diploma is extremely applicable to people from all sorts of backgrounds.
-Whether you are seeking a fresh start in a rewarding profession; or want to acquire counselling skills as an adjunct to you core profession – such as teachers, nurses, ministers of religion, corrective services officers and administrators.
+Whether you are seeking a fresh start in a rewarding profession; or want to acquire counselling skills as an adjunct to your core profession – such as teachers, nurses, ministers of religion, corrective services officers and administrators.

 We believe you're better off learning from a specialist than a generalist.
 Many training providers deliver courses across a variety of industries.
 At AIPC, we prefer to concentrate on counselling and community services education.